gitkraken/vscode-gitlens/README.md

 - a [_Repositories_ view](#repositories-view 'Jump to the Repositories view') to visualize, navigate, and explore Git repositories
 - a [_File History_ view](#file-history-view 'Jump to the File History view') to visualize, navigate, and explore the revision history of the current file
 - a [_Line History_ view](#line-history-view 'Jump to the Line History view') to visualize, navigate, and explore the revision history of the selected lines of current file
-- an on-demand [_Results_ view](#results-view 'Jump to the Results view') to navigate and explore commits, histories, and searches, or visualize comparisons between branches, tags, commits, and more
+- a [_Compare_ view](#compare-view 'Jump to the Compare view') to visualize comparisons between branches, tags, commits, and more
+- a [Search Commits view](#search-commits-view 'Jump to the Search Commits view') to search and explore commit histories by message, author, files, id, etc
 - [authorship code lens](#code-lens 'Jump to the Code Lens') showing the most recent commit and # of authors to the top of files and/or on code blocks
 - an unobtrusive [current line blame](#current-line-blame 'Jump to the Current Line Blame') annotation at the end of the line
 - on-demand [gutter blame](#gutter-blame 'Jump to the Gutter Blame') annotations, including a heatmap, for the whole file